-Given the length of time between contract and closing, most closings should be fairly routine and go smoothly because all of the legwork has been done prior to this date (such as checking the title, inspecting the home, loan underwriting with the lender, etc.) Unfortunately, hiccups can happen, which is why it’s best to avoid the common mistakes below:
+Given the length of time between contract and closing, most closings should be fairly routine and go smoothly.
+Why?
+All of the legwork has been done before this date (such as checking the title, inspecting the home, loan underwriting with the lender, and so on).
+Unfortunately, hiccups can happen.
+That's why you'll want to avoid these common mistakes:

 - Try to avoid closing on the last day of the month.
-In the event something goes wrong, you’ll want time to correct.
-This is because pre-paid interest on the loan accrues and is due at closing, and if pushed to a new month, the interest will continue to build.
+If something goes wrong, you’ll want time to correct it.
+This is because prepaid interest on the loan accrues and is due at closing.
+If pushed to a new month, the interest will continue to build.

-- Don't skip the final walk-thru.
-Buyers should do this to ensure no new damage has been made to the home shortly before closing.
-If buyers opt not to do this, they cannot hold seller responsible for damages after transfer of property at closing.
+- Don't skip the final walk-through.
+Buyers should do this to ensure no new damage has occurred shortly before closing.
+If buyers opt not to do this, they cannot hold the seller responsible for damages after property is transferred at closing.

-- Don't make any big financial purchases in between contract and closing.
+- Don't make any big financial purchases between contract and closing.
 The bank loaning the money for the mortgage has financed the home based on the most current financial information available.
-If you finance a car, an appliance, or any other big purchase, this affects your financial information and can delay closing on the home significantly.
-Unless it is the most dire of circumstances, hold off on big purchases to get into your first home as quickly as possible.
+If you finance a car, an appliance, or any other big purchase, this affects your financial information.
+And that can delay closing on the home significantly.
+Unless you're facing the most dire circumstances, hold off on big purchases so that you can get into your first home as quickly as possible.

 - Don't skim the closing documents.
 You want to check for typos on names and addresses.